xen-project/xen/docs/designs/xenstore-migration.md

 |         |                                                     |
 | `domid` | The domain-id to which the permission relates       |

-Note that perm1 defines the domain owning the code.
+Note that perm1 defines the domain owning the node.
 See [4] for more explanation of node permissions.

 * * *